UC-SciTech/its-capstone-repo-template/docs/readme.md

 You can store relevant project documentation here using [Markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github).
 An example of some documentation is provided below.

+Getting started with coding and using Github - [getting started](./getting-started-with-source-control.md).

 ## Table of Contents

 - [Documentation](#documentation)